-Operated by RAINN (Rape, Abuse & Incest National Network), this confidential hotline connects callers with resources in their communities.
+Operated by RAINN (Rape, Abuse & Incest National Network), this confidential, 24/7 hotline connects callers with resources in their communities.
 Based on zip code or the first six digits of a phone number, callers can find health facilities that offer specialized care for survivors of sexual violence, someone to help talk through experiences of sexual violence, referrals for long-term support, information about local laws, and more.

 Childhelp National Child Abuse Hotline

-Call or text 800-422-4453
+Call or text 800-422-4453; also in Spanish

-The Childhelp National Child Abuse Hotline offers 24-hour access to support and resources for every kind of child abuse situation.
+The Childhelp National Child Abuse Hotline offers 24/7 access to support and resources for every kind of child abuse situation.
 If you are a young person who is being harmed, if you know someone who might be hurting, or if you are concerned that you might harm a young person, call today.

 Trevor Project Lifeline and chat service

-Call 866-488-7386, or text “TREVOR” to 202-304-1200
+Call 866-488-7386, or text “START” to 678-678

 WW’s team follows certain safety protocols in monitoring our member community, including our social network, Connect.
 In some cases, WW Coaches or other personnel may reach out to members who may benefit from outside support.
 While WW Coaches are not trained to provide clinical guidance on mental health concerns, they may guide members toward external resources, such as those above, when deemed appropriate.